Carpool Vote connects volunteer drivers with anybody who needs a ride to claim their vote.

 Carpool Vote launched in 2016 to fight back against voter suppression.
 Many of our riders need a driver after losing full protection of the Voting Rights Act in 2013, as state governments no longer need permission to change election rules.
 The 2016 US Presidential election was the first since this change has happened.

 People who used our service in 2016 faced several barriers to getting to the polls.
 These included:

 - Closure of polling places in lower-income communities of color.

 - Inaccessibly remote locations for would-be voters to get a photo ID to register.

 These barriers - along with others introduced since the change - affected everybody but especially people of color, people with disabilities, young people, elderly people, and women.

 In 2016, so few votes were cast that president Trump was elected by barely a quarter of Americans eligible to vote.

-There is currently little support in government to make it easier for people to access democracy.
-So, our mission continues for the 2017 Virginia and New Jersey state elections, and the 2018 midterms: to help make sure that no vote goes uncounted.
+There is currently little support in government to make it easier for people to vote.
+So, our mission continues in the 2018 midterms: to help make sure that no vote goes uncounted.